Technical Benchmark & Clinical Oversight | Kantesti AI

 Laboratory Methodology Variations

 Reference ranges vary between laboratories due to equipment differences and calibration standards.
-Our database of 45,000+ laboratory-specific ranges addresses most variations, but users should verify extracted values match their original report.
+Our database of laboratory-specific reference ranges addresses many variations, but users should verify extracted values match their original report.

 Document Quality Considerations